nodejs/inclusivity/docs/roles-responsibilities.md

 Contributors have the following level of access and permissions for the working group.

-- Have access to public slack channel.
-This does not currently exist, but will be created some time in the near future.
+- Have access to public slack channel
+    - You can invite yourself [here](http://node-inclusivity.nebri.us/).
 - Github:
     - Content: view.
     - Issues: view, create, comment.